 - Click Space > Plugins > Agent Handlers.

 - Click New Agent Handler to begin configuring a handler that was installed on the local Agent.

-- You will be prompted to select which Agent you would like to configure the handler on (acme-on-prem-agent) as well as which handler you’d like to configure.
+- You will be prompted to select which Agent you want to use to configure the handler as well as which handler you’d like to configure.
 A list of handlers that have been installed on the local Agent will be displayed in the Select a Handler drop-down list.